mrn-aglic/examples/airflow-new-features/dags/feat24/Readme.md

 the start and end time of the data interval always in the range of 5 minutes.
-More generally, this timetable creates data intervals according to the interval between each cron trigger point.
-It also triggers the DAG to run at the end of each.
+More generally, this timetable creates data intervals according to the interval between each cron trigger point. **It also triggers the DAG to run at the end of each.** This also seems to be the case for the `basic_cron` example.

 On the other hand, the `CronTriggerTimetable` timetable triggers the DAG to run when the `data_interval_start`,